 Spring has made its appearance, and with it comes our first taste of windy spring weather.
 Winds reaching up to 80-kilometres per hour will leave damage in its wake.
 High winds can knock over fences, bring down trees, rip siding down from homes and blow shingles from roofs.
 If you experience any of these damages to your property, you’re probably wondering: Does homeowners’ insurance cover wind damage?
 We dive into what qualifies as wind damage and examine the types of coverages available through homeowners’ policies.

 What exactly is wind damage?

 Damage from the wind is known as an unavoidable loss as a result of high-force winds.
 It can also be due to debris or foreign objects, such as tree branches.
 If wind causes a foreign object to create a hole or opening in your home, any further harm to your property or belongings will be classified as wind-related damage.
 Research shows that homeowners filed more claims between 2014 and 2018 due to wind and hail damage.
 In other words, this was more than any other type of loss, including fire, water damage or theft.

 What is known as wind damage under a homeowners policy?

 Most damage by wind in any type of storm will be known as wind damage.
 In other words, there is typically coverage for this under a homeowners policy.
 Damaging winds can cause destruction to roofs, windows, and siding, as well as structures on your property, such as sheds.

-There are several types of storms that can cause damage that typically fall under coverage in a homeowners policy:
+There are several types of storms or natural disasters that can cause damage that typically fall under coverage in a homeowners policy: